seeralans/noty-vt/areas/nssde.typ

 $lambda$ that operate on on incompatible scales.
 Any rescaling followed by
 $epsilon->0$ necessarily discards at least one of these contributions.

 === Objection II: Loss of physical interpretation.
+Not a good reason

 Even granting mathematical well-posedness, the $epsilon -> 0$ limit produces an object whose physical meaning has degenerated.
 As $epsilon -> 0$: